Bairstow century leads England fight

 Bairstow & Stokes battle hard

-At various points it looked as though Bairstow and Stokes would have to end their innings early; Bairstow with a seriously damaged thumb and Stokes with his left side which he hurt while bowling on day two.
+At various points, it looked as though Bairstow and Stokes would have to end their innings early - Bairstow with a seriously damaged thumb and Stokes with an injured left side, which he hurt while bowling on day two.

 However, both players are competitive and determined to a fault.
 Bairstow is a batter who thrives on the chance to prove people wrong, while Stuart Broad described Stokes on Thursday as the toughest cricketer he has seen.